fullmetaltac/interview-notes/devops/git.md

 hello
 ```

-At this point you should be in your “work” directory.
-There should be a single repository here named “hello”.
+At this point you should be in your "work" directory.
+There should be a single repository here named "hello".

 **Create a clone of the hello repository**

-Let’s make a clone of the repository.
+Let's make a clone of the repository.

 ```shell
 $ git clone hello cloned_hello